Looking

 And went to go to the bathroom

-On the way I put green footprints on the wall
+On the way I put green footprints on

 I wiped off some of the paint